fionanealon/python-exercises/README.md

 # Tests from questions
 print("The multiplication of the values from to 1 to 10 inclusive is", factorial(10))
 ```
 In exercise 6, we have already established that the above piece of code multiplies all the values between 1 and 10 to get the value 3,628,800.
-This block of code takes a range of values and multiplies them with each other to get an putput.
+This block of code takes a range of values and multiplies them with each other to get an output.
 We should be able to use some of this logic to multiply all the values required for project Euler problem 5 - 2 x 3 x 2 x 5 x 7 x 2 x 3 x 11 x 13 x 2 x 17 x 19 = 232,792,560.

 ```python
 smallest_num = 1